harness/developer-hub/docs/platform/7_Connectors/Cloud-providers/ref-cloud-providers/kubernetes-cluster-connector-settings-reference.md

 ## Video Summary

-Here's a 10min video that walks you through adding a Harness Kubernetes Cluster Connector and Harness Kubernetes Delegate.
-The delegate is added to the target cluster, and then the Kubernetes Cluster Connector uses the delegate to connect to the cluster:
+Here's a ten minute video that walks you through adding a Harness Kubernetes cluster connector and Harness Kubernetes delegate.
+The delegate is added to the target cluster, and then the Kubernetes cluster connector uses the delegate to connect to the cluster:

 <!-- Video:
 https://www.youtube.com/watch?v=wUC23lmqfnY-->